yafeng/SpliceVista/Readme.txt

 Step2:insert gene symbol for each PSM- converter.py insert gene symbol for each PSM.
 Each protein accession will be assigned a gene symbol which will be used to retrieve its known splice variants in the next step.
 This is done by converter.py.

-Command: Python converter.py --i heavy_testfile.txt --prefix heavy --database ensembl --n 2
+Command: Python converter.py --i heavy_testfile.txt --prefix heavy --database ensembl/Users/yafengzhu/Documents/backup_stuff/Spliceview Project/code/Readme.txt --n 2

 The first argument --i is the input file, the second is the prefix of output file.
 Given the prefix in the example, you will get an output file named as heavy_psmdata.txt. --database specify the database was used to search peptide spectra, ensembl, uniprot and IPI can be chosen. --n has three options for normalization: if 0, no normalization is performed, if n is given 1 or 2, intensity will be normalized in method 1 or 2, see below for method

 use --n 0 when intensity of peptides are already normalized in input files.

-normalization method 1:
+Note: If you want to use the visualization function in which peptides quantitative pattern will be shown, you have to normalize the data either by yourself or by the following provided method. normalization method 1:
 X(relative intensity)=intensity of X/intensity of sample1,
 usually used when sample1 is standard or control.
 X=1,2,3…